 - Social media to engage the audience

-- Influencers from different LGBTQ+ subpopulations
+- Influencers from different LGBTQI+ subpopulations

 - Campaign website featuring interactive games and quizzes

 - Local events in select cities and states throughout the United States

 The “This Free Life” campaign ended in 2020 and was successful in reaching LGBTQI+ young adults through primarily digital channels.
 Some key learnings and accomplishments include:

 - Reached 95 percent of the LGBTQI+ young adult audience and received over 172 million likes, comments, and shares on the campaign’s social media.

 - Ads that were tailored to different LGBTQI+ subgroups and used real people from the community performed well and resonated with the audience.